ilastik/ilastik.github.io/documentation/structuredLearningTracking/structuredLearningTracking.md

 kinds of undersegmentation errors: Merging (objects merge into one detection and later split again), and misdetections (false positive detections due to speckles or low contrast).
 Currently, the tracking model can only handle all cells in a merger appearing (or disappearing) in the same time frame.

-First choose the crop you would like to train for tracking in the list of all crops.
-At the end of crop training you have to save the training by pressing "Save Crop Training" button.

 <a href="./fig/slt_crop_training.png" data-toggle="lightbox"><img src="./fig/slt_crop_training.png" class="img-responsive" /></a>